legal resources necessary to hold negligent facilities accountable.

 The facility Social Service Director said “I am aware that [a resident] had a physical altercation with [another resident].
 I have not been made aware of the special behavior programs involving [the first resident].
 I believe [that the resident] could benefit from Social Service programming.”

 Do you believe your loved one has suffered from abuse, neglect or mistreatment while living at Moweaqua Rehabilitation and Healthcare Center?
-If so, the Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 can help.
+If so, the Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 can help.
 Our law firm fights aggressively on behalf of Shelby and Christian counties victims of mistreatment living in long-term facilities including nursing homes in Moweaqua.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our skilled attorneys can file and successfully resolve your nursing home abuse or mistreatment case to hold those who caused your loved one harm financially accountable.
 The attorneys accept all personal injury claims, nursing home abuse suits, medical malpractice cases, and wrongful death lawsuits through a contingency fee arrangement.
 This agreement postpones your need to make a payment for our legal services until after your case is successfully resolved through a negotiated out of court settlement or jury trial award.